Bangladesh deploys army after more violence over tribunal

 Sunday was the first day of a three-day strike called by the Jamaat-e-Islami and the BNP.

-Hasina set up the tribunal in 2010 to investigate abuses during the war, in which Bangladeshi authorities say about 3 million civilians were killed.
+Hasina set up the tribunal in 2010 to investigate abuses during the war that claimed about 3 million lives.
 Thousands of women were raped.

 The two opposition parties say the prime minister is using the tribunal to persecute them.
 The government denies that and says justice must be served.